Best Tech Stack to Build a SaaS in 2023

 Microsoft Azure

 Microsoft Azure is a cloud computing service for building, testing, deploying and managing the application.
 The cloud development life cycle is done in a global network of the Microsoft-managed data center.
-It is a private as well as a public cloud platform.
+It is a private and public cloud platform.

 It uses virtualization, which differentiates the coupling between the operating system and CPU with the help of an abstraction layer known as a hypervisor.

 This hypervisor emulates all the functionality of the physical machine, such as hardware and server, into a virtual one.
-There is numerous amount of virtual machine available and each virtual machine can run many operating systems.
+There are a large number of virtual machines available, and each virtual machine can run many operating systems.

 Google Cloud Platform